SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

               in the :ref:`Generics_AssociatedTypes`
               and :ref:`Declarations_ProtocolAssociatedTypeDeclaration` sections.

-            * Updated the discussion of custom operators that contain a dot in the :ref:`LexicalStructure_Operators` section.
+            * Updated the :ref:`LexicalStructure_Operators` section
+              with discussion of custom operators that contain a dot.

+            * Updated figures in
+              the :ref:`AutomaticReferenceCounting_WeakReferencesBetweenClassInstances`
-            * Updated figures to show the deallocation process more clearly in the :ref:`AutomaticReferenceCounting.rst` section
+              to show the deallocation process more clearly.

             * Removed discussion of C-style ``for`` loops, the ``++`` prefix and postfix operators,